konecnyjakub/Empire_Builder/README.md

 * code diplomacy
 * complete factions (The Cult is missing healers, Drakes worker and mages)
 * add some scenarios for this era

+### Custom eras
+All mechanics of this add-on are done via MP modification so it is possible (in theory) to play it with various eras.
+However, many features require special settings so they have to be defined by the era.
+The era has to define event set_faction which is called every time a side is initialized (be it player or computer controlled).
+In this event you have to define units which the side will use.
+You can also define images for some buildings and default name for leader.
+For real examples, see files in folder factions.